 Utahns are becoming familiar with how ranked-choice voting works, and polls show that they like having a ballot that gives them more voice.
 The system essentially mimics an instant runoff.
 Voters rank their choices, first, second, third and so on.
 If someone wins over 50% during the first round, that’s your winner.
 But if no one crosses that threshold, the last place finisher is eliminated, and that candidate’s supporters are reallocated to their next backup choice.
 That process is repeated until someone wins over 50% of the votes.

 Recent polls suggest the governor’s race could be especially close.
 Lt.
 Gov. Spencer Cox and former Gov. Jon Huntsman Jr. are knotted at the top, with former House Speaker Greg Hughes and former Republican Party Chairman Thomas Wright making a charge.
-Ranked-choice voting would make the entire race better.
+Ranked-choice voting in Utah would make the entire race better.
 When candidates know they can’t win just by turning out their base, they reach out to more voters and they’re less likely to go negative.
 Candidates in third place or lower aren’t denigrated as potential spoilers or worse pressured to drop out.
 Instead, their supporters are listened to and courted for second-place votes.

 Here’s another reason why change is needed: The winner of the Republican primary becomes a prohibitive favorite to be our next governor.
 Utah hasn’t elected a Democrat for governor since the early 1980s.
 A plurality of voters in a lower-turnout spring primary shouldn’t hold such outsized sway.
 For example, only 245,000 people voted in the 2016 GOP gubernatorial primary.
 If turnout is similar this year, that means it will be possible for someone to win with just 67,000 votes — and then become the likely governor of a state of 3.2 million.

-Ranked-choice voting allows a voter to more fully express their will.
+Ranked-choice voting in Utah allows a voter to more fully express their will.
 It guarantees that the winner will be supported by the largest number of voters.
 It delivers stronger, issue-based campaigns.
 After often using ranked-choice voting for party caucuses and conventions, cities are now beginning to use it.
 Let’s extend them to congressional and gubernatorial primaries as well.